ThomasLaukkanen/ThomasLaukkanen/README.md

 I'm currently doing my second intership at Etraveli Group. ✈️

-I have been at a startup called Kryptoskatt for 6 months.💰
+I have been at a startup called Kryptoskatt for 6 months. 💰

  And I like to help local businesses to succeed on the web. 🏢